tscomm99/purple-team-workshop-2025-01/intro_and_setup.md

 ### Access Splunk
 - Open the link to Splunk and log in using the information provided by the workshop team
 - Splunk can be used by all participants concurrently
-- You will be using the material in the drive throughout the workshop so please keep it open
+- You will be using Splunk troughout the workshop so keep it open

 ### Detailed Intro from each Workshop Track
 - CTI